 Beckmen YOLA Center

-The 25,000-square-foot Judith and Thomas L. Beckmen YOLA Center will serve as the home of YOLA's fifth site in Inglewood as well as providing a gathering place for students from existing and future YOLA sites.
-In addition to its youth programming, Beckmen YOLA Center will also be a space for music educators from across the U.S. and around the world to collaborate and learn.
-It will be a cultural resource for the people of Inglewood, and act as the focal point of the LA Phil's commitment to community engagement in the area.
-The project, which has emerged out of a close collaboration between of the City of Inglewood, architect Frank Gehry, and LA Phil Music & Artistic Director Gustavo Dudamel, is made possible by a leadership gift from Judith and Thomas L. Beckmen.
+The 25,000-square-foot Judith and Thomas L. Beckmen YOLA Center in Inglewood serves as the home of YOLA’s fifth site as well as providing a gathering place for students from existing and future YOLA sites.
+In addition to its youth programming, the Beckmen YOLA Center is a space for music educators from across the U.S. and around the world to collaborate and learn.
+It will be a cultural resource for the people of Inglewood, and act as the focal point of the LA Phil’s commitment to community engagement in the area.
+The project, which has emerged out of a close collaboration between of the City of Inglewood, architect Frank Gehry, and LA Phil Music & Artistic Director Gustavo Dudamel, was made possible by a leadership gift from Judith and Thomas L. Beckmen.

 Come Make Music with Us!

-Does your child live in Inglewood and is currently in grade 1-5?
+Does your child live in Inglewood, and are they currently in grade 1-5?
 Is your child interested in learning an instrument in a supportive music community?
 Fill out our Enrollment Form to express interest.

-Rehearsal recording, distance learning, and performance space: bringing together students from all YOLA sites to play together in person and connect digitally through state of the art distance learning technology and livestream capabilities
+A space for rehearsal recording, distance learning, and performance space: students from all YOLA sites can play together in person and connect digitally through state-of-the-art distance learning technology and livestream capabilities

-International teaching center: hosting teacher training and convenings for music educators around the world
+Is an international teaching center: hosting teacher training and convenings for music educators from around the world

-Community space: The YOLA program will be the first program to be launched at the Beckmen YOLA Center.
-During its first year of operation, we will also be engaging with various constituencies within the Inglewood community to begin to plan our long-term vision for the Center as a creative laboratory, learning hub, community center, and a lively, welcoming place for all.
+Is a community space: The YOLA program is the first program to be launched at the Beckmen YOLA Center.
+During its first year of operation, we will also be engaging with various constituencies within the Inglewood community to plan our long-term vision for the Center as a creative laboratory, learning hub, community center, and a lively, welcoming place for all.